Science Strategic Fit For Partners Pipeline Publications Team Newsroom Contact

 CARs as Mechanosensors

 Demonstrated for the first time that chimeric antigen receptors form catch bonds with antigen, functioning as mechanosensors analogous to T cell receptors.
-The lead construct, ζ-CCC, achieves peak bond lifetime at 22.2 pN of applied force.
-26 unique signaling profiles with distinct force, bond lifetime, and activation characteristics.
+26 unique predicted signaling profiles with distinct force, bond lifetime, and activation characteristics.

 Mechanism